-As part of Solutions Review’s Premium Content Series—a collection of contributed columns written by industry experts in maturing software categories—Margaret Wise, the Chief Growth Officer at ClickDimensions, shares her insights on why (and how) marketing automation tools can help marketing teams address and recover from the “Great Resignation.”
+As part of Solutions Review’s Contributed Content Series—a collection of articles written by industry thought leaders in maturing software categories—Margaret Wise, the Chief Growth Officer at ClickDimensions, shares her insights on why (and how) marketing automation tools can help marketing teams address and recover from the “Great Resignation.”

 Employees are leaving their jobs at staggering rates and not always with another job lined up.
 Coined the “Great Resignation,” McKinsey reports that 36-percent of the people who have recently left their company did so without another offer.
 Additionally, 54-percent of those who report that they are likely to quit in the next 3-6 months say they will do so even with no new job lined up.

 Considering the high cost of replacing employees (sometimes as much as 33-percent of an employee’s annual salary), the Great Resignation presents a significant challenge for teams already strapped for talent, support, and resources, which is often the case for many marketing teams.
 This labor imbalance is still in full swing, as nearly 4.3 million people quit their jobs in January of 2022, with experts expecting the market to continue to see similar numbers through the rest of the year.

 This movement puts a significant burden on marketing teams who have lost teammates, necessitating members who stay to take on additional responsibilities and workloads during a hiring and training process that can take months.
 This can result in more stress and frustration, creating a chain reaction of further staff attrition.